 Even with just a quick glance at the specs, it is blatantly obvious that this is a P310 through and through.
 Everything from the warranty (5 years) and its TDW (“good enough” if not overly spectacular 440TB); to the controller (a DRAM-less Phison E27T); to the NAND (surprisingly peppy 232-Layer Micron Replacement Gate CuA ‘N58R’ QLC NAND); to even the number of components on the now extended PCB (2 NAND ICs + 1 controller IC) all are the same as its smaller form-factor P310 sibling.
 Yes, all that has changed is the form-factor.
 Or at least from a components point of view all that has changed is the PCB being extended to 80mm.

 Honestly, if all that Crucial did was not crack off the last ~50mm of the P310 2230’s PCB we would be happy with that.
 Yes.
-It would make the P310 2280 edition rather niche, as it would most be satisfying the oddball buyer, such as ourselves, who like thinking outside the box.
+It would make the P310 2280 edition rather niche, as it would mostly be satisfying the oddball buyer, such as ourselves, who like thinking outside the box.
 However.
 Crucial did not just do that.
-While “supersizing” the micro-PCB to a more reasonable length they also took the time to slash the retail asking price.
-In fact, with an asking price of a mere 7 cents per GB (or 139 USD total for those who are reading this “way too early for maths”) this may just be the P5 Plus killer we had hoped the P310 was going to be when it was first announced… but before we knew of its… “size issue”.
+While “supersizing” the micro-PCB to a more reasonable length they also took the time to slash the retail asking price and offer it in both a heatsink and non-heatsink variant(s).
+To be precise one can now pickup a 2TB P310 2280 for $128 or for a mere 11 USD more a “low-profile” (aka under 10mm z-height) factory heatsink equipped version.
+Put another way, the P310 2TB capacity variants will both set you back under 7 cents a GB.
+As such these new’ish P310 variants may indeed finally be the perfect entry level NVMe drives for budget constrained builds.